snowdenMoses/snowdenMoses/README.md

-- 👋 Hi, I’m @snowdenMoses
+- Hi, I’m @snowdenMoses
-- 👀 I’m interested in Java, Python, PHP, reactjs, react native, expressjs
+- I’m a Full Stack Developer and I am proficient in JavaScript, Python, PHP, reactjs, redux, react native, expressjs, GraphQL, MongoDB, MySQL, GSAP, HTML, CSS,   JWT, Git,
-- 🌱 I’m currently learning kotlin
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me snowdenmoses@gmail.com
+- You can contact me via email snowdenmoses@gmail.com

 <!---
 snowdenMoses/snowdenMoses is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.